 - Examination of transportation development trends in emerging economies

 Jointly, Dr. Wang is a faculty associate in the Energy Policy Institute at the University of Chicago and a senior fellow in the Northwestern Argonne Institute of Science and Engineering of Northwestern University.
-He is a guest professor in China’s Shanghai Jiaotong University.
+He is a fellow of the Society of Automotive Engineers.
 He is an associate editor of Biotechnology for Biofuels and on the editorial boards of Automotive Innovation, Frontiers of Energy and Power Engineering in China, and Mitigation and Adaptation Strategies for Global Changes.
 He has more than 270 publications.